datatrail-jhu/01_chromebookintro/manuscript/03_android.md

 A) No, Chrome Web Apps run in the Chrome Web Browser
 b) No, Android Apps run in the Chrome Web Browser
-C) Yes, they are the same thing
+c) Yes, they are the same thing
 d) Yes, they look the same on your Shelf